caramelomartins/website/content/fixed/code.md

 ### Scripting

 [wifi-password.pl](https://github.com/caramelomartins/wifi-password.pl) is a simple and fast way to get a WiFi password without having to go through Network settings or check the device.
 It was written in Perl so that I could get the basics of the language.

+### Testing

+[pytest](https://docs.pytest.org/en/latest/) is a Python testing framework.
+I started using `pytest` for some of my Python projects and decided to contribute back by fixing up some identified problems in the documentation.
+I am currently a contributor and a member of the _pytest-dev_ team.

 ### Translation